MayGo/playgrounds/README.md

 - Providing play site utilization at the current moment, measured in percentage.
 - Providing the total visitor count during the current day on all play sites.
 Resets at midnight.

+What is not in the scope:

+- Authentication and authorization
+- Pagination
+- Data validation
+- Persistence of data
+- Error handling
+- Logging
+- Health Checks, Monitoring and metrics
+- Caching
+- Rate limiting
+- API versioning
+- Internationalization
+- CORS

 ## Usage

 To run the application, make sure you have Java and Maven installed.
 Then, navigate to the project directory and run the following command: